fatmcgav/fatmcgav-netapp/README.markdown

 The following items are supported:
 * Creation, modification and deletion of volumes, including auto-increment, snapshot schedules and volume options.
 * Creation, modification and deletion of QTrees.
-* Creation, modification and deletion of NFS Exports.
+* Creation, modification and deletion of NFS Exports, including NFS export security.
 * Creation, modification and deletion of users, groups and roles.
 * Creation of snapmirror relationships.
 * Creation of snapmirror schedules.